wassimans/wassimans/README.md

 **By the way, I'm a proud Polkadot Blockchain Academy Lucerne (2025 Protocol track) alumni.**

-## What I Do

-I’m passionate by the idea of a Web3 cloud—a decentralized, trustless infrastructure where interoperability and shared security redefine how data and value move.
-With innovations like the transformative JAM protocol, as detailed in its gray paper, we’re laying the groundwork for a resilient, open, and truly global network that empowers individuals and dismantles centralized gatekeepers.

 ## Current Adventures

 Right now, I'm diving deep into the Rust ecosystem, trying to get my hands dirty learning and implementing things: